catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Via the dashboard
 -----------------

-The web dashboard has a region selector dropbox on the top left corner.
+The web dashboard has a region selector dropbox on the top left corner, shared with the project change dropbox.
 It indicates the current region you are connected to and allows you to easily switch to another region.

 .. image:: assets/region-dropdown.png